composewell/haskell-dev/getting-started.rst

 The first line is optional, any module without an explicit name is treated as a ``Main`` module by default.

-Package Sandboxes
+Program Sandboxes
 -----------------

 We compiled the above program using ``ghc`` directly.
-This program used only the ``base`` package shipped with ``ghc``, it did not use any external package dependencies.
-However, in general, a program requires several dependencies and the versions of those dependencies need to be selected dynamically for each program to satisfy all version constraints.
-The dependency requirements of one program may conflict with the requirements of other program.

-Therefore, this is not a recommended way to compile programs because it requires installing a single global consistent snapshot of package versions to be used by ``ghc`` globally.

-The recommended way to build a program is by creating a package sandbox using ``cabal`` and ``cabal`` would invoke ``ghc`` with the right package versions as requested in the package specification.
+This program has a dependency only on the ``base`` package shipped with ``ghc``.
+In general, a program may depend on several other packages and each dependency may have many versions.
+When you are compiling program ``A`` it may require package ``X`` version ``v1``, when you are compiling program ``B`` it may require package ``X`` version ``v2``.
+When installing packages globally we can only install/activate one version of a package, so we can either compile program ``A`` or program ``B`` but not both together.

+To avoid such issues, we recommend that you ALWAYS use a ``cabal`` sandbox to build a program (see the following sections), even if it is a single file program. ``cabal`` would install the necessary dependency versions specific to the program and invoke ``ghc`` with those dependencies versions.

+When installing packages globally, there are many other ghc package management related details that you may need to know to debug issues around ``ghc`` not being able to use a package or cabal not being able to install a package due to version conflicts.
+Therefore, we recommend that you NEVER use ``ghc`` to compile directly outside a sandbox.
+This also means that you never need to use ``cabal install`` to install library packages outside of a sandbox.
+You can of course use ``cabal install`` to install executables e.g. ``haddock``.

 Haskell Packages
 ----------------